oroinc/documentation/admin_guide/integrations/commerce_integration.rst

  * *Magento Customers* (from CRM package) are used to represent customers related to a Magento store.

-Additionally, you can associate *Lifetime Sales Value* with a customer and track financial statistics related to a specific customer or account.
+Additionally, you can associate :term:`Lifetime Sales Value` with a customer and track financial statistics related to a specific customer or account.

 Below is an illustration of the account hierarchy where CRM-related concepts are marked grey, and Commerce-related concepts are marked white.